 Where can I find more information about how much in loans I borrowed?

-Information about the federal student loans you borrowed can be found at nslds.ed.gov The National Student Loan Data System (NSLDS) provides information about your federal student loans including loan amounts disbursed, outstanding principal and interest, total amount of all of your federal loans, and the name of your servicer for each federal loan.
+Information about the federal student loans you borrowed can be found at studentaid.gov.
+The federal website (studentaid.gov) provides information about your federal student loans including loan amounts disbursed, outstanding principal and interest, total amount of all of your federal loans, and the name of your servicer for each federal loan.

-Sign into NSLDS by using the same logon information you used for your FAFSA
+Sign into the federal website by using the same logon information you used for your FAFSA

 What if I borrowed private loans?
 Where can I obtain information about those loans?